Azure/FTALive-Sessions/content/DataAnalytics/splitofdata.md

 #### When to use Data Warehouse solution

 * Choose a data warehouse when you need to turn massive amounts of data from operational systems into a format that is easy to understand.
 Data warehouses don't need to follow the same terse data structure you may be using in your OLTP databases.
 You can use column names that make sense to business users and analysts, restructure the schema to simplify relationships, and consolidate several tables into one.
-* Consider using a data warehouse when you need to keep historical data separate from the source transaction systems for performance reasons.Because data warehouses are optimized for read access, generating reports is faster than using the source transaction system for reporting.
+* Consider using a data warehouse when you need to keep historical data separate from the source transaction systems for performance reasons.

 ### 4) Data Mart